weaveworks/clusters-config/eksctl-clusters/README.md

     mv ./sops /usr/local/bin
     sops -v
     ```
-- Add a new creation_rule entry in `.sops.yaml` in the root of the repo.
+- Add a new creation_rule entry in `.sops.yaml`.
 Change the `path_regex` to match your secrets location
 - Encrypt the secret using sops: `sops -e -i PATH-TO-YOUR-SECRET`
 - Add your encrypted secrets under your cluster dir so that they're reconciled by flux
 - Add a kustomization that point to your encrypted secrets path.
 Make sure you enable SOPS decryption in your kustomization.
 See [secrets-kustomization-tmp.yaml](eksctl-clusters/secrets-kustomization-tmp.yaml)